Rio Tinto announces winning bids for the world’s most precious diamonds

 All 55 diamonds in this year’s collection were cut and polished in Western Australia by Rio Tinto’s master craftsmen, acknowledged globally for their expertise, precision and artistic flare.
 This year’s collection included a record eleven heart shaped pink diamonds, which were in strong demand, particularly by Australian and Asian bidders.
 According to Josephine Archer, Manager of Argyle Pink Diamonds, “We were delighted to see such a strong appetite for a truly unique collection of heart shaped diamonds.
 The largest heart, a 1.31 carat Fancy Intense Pink, has a new home in China, an important emerging market for rare pink diamonds and one where we are spending considerable effort in raising awareness and understanding of this unique product.”

 In Japan, an established market for Argyle pink diamonds, there was considerable success in bidding on this year’s tender diamonds including securing the winning bid for Argyle Alanya, a beautiful 1.06ct Fancy Vivid Purplish Pink oval shaped diamond.
 Japan remains the largest consumer market for pink diamonds, with all shades of pink diamonds in strong demand by Japanese jewellery designers.

 Across all other markets, including their Australian birthplace, there was strong evidence of the Argyle pink diamond’s compelling combination of rich provenance, exceptional craftsmanship, and natural beauty.

 About Argyle Pink Diamonds

-Rio Tinto Diamonds is a leading supporter of the Kimberley Process as well as a founding member of the Council for Responsible Jewellery Practices.
+Rio Tinto Diamonds is a leading supporter of the Kimberley Process as well as a founding member of Responsible Jewellery Council.